 Here at COAPE we aim to make a difference to the lives of all animals through education.
 We are working towards this goal with every new student who enrols with us to learn more about animal behaviour.

-In the Diploma courses we require the students to log hours of community service at a shelter and encourage them to offer their services free of charge to owners who have recently adopted their forever pet from a shelter*, to assist in the settling in process, introduction to resident pets and any other problems they may be experiencing.
+In the Diploma courses we require the students to log hours of community service at a shelter and encourage them to offer their services free of charge to owners who have recently adopted their forever pet from a shelter* to assist in the settling in process and introduction to resident pets.
+We also require our students to do a certain number of pro bono behaviour work to make this crucial service available to owners who may otherwise not be able to afford it.

-Our program at the Johannesburg Zoo is completely volunteer-based, and we encourage our students to join us to allow them to truly understand the efficacy of EMRA and ESTA as they get to apply their knowledge on a wide variety of species.
+Our program for captive wildlife facilities is completely volunteer-based, and we encourage our students to join us to allow them to truly understand the efficacy of EMRA and ESTA as they get to apply their knowledge on a wide variety of species.
 Students wishing to work with captive wildlife are encouraged to join the Zoo program.

 Rescue Organizations and Animal Shelters are welcome to contact us for more information on these courses to give to new and prospective owners.